To view or change your Voice Access settings:

-- Help & feedback.
+- Help and feedback.
 Read help articles, and send feedback, errors, or bug reports to Google.

 - Activation button.
 Start Voice Access from any screen with a Voice Access button.

-- Activation key.
-Use a physical key, such as a keyboard key or Bluetooth switch, to start or stop Voice Access.
+- Configure activation key.
+Use a physical button, such as a keyboard key or Bluetooth switch, to start or stop Voice Access.
 To use this setting, first connect a keyboard or switch to your device using USB or Bluetooth.
 Then, on the Activation key screen, choose the following settings:

 - Assigned key: Press the key or switch that you want to use to start and stop Voice Access.

 - Behavior: Choose how you'd like to use your key or switch.
 The default setting is to tap to start Voice Access, then tap again to stop.
 You can also choose to press and hold to start Voice Access, then release to stop.

 - Recognize common icons.
 When this setting is on, and you say "Show labels," you'll see labels with the names of common icons, such as the Back button.

 To change the settings listed below, select More options.

 - Play feedback sounds.
 When this setting is on, Voice Access plays feedback sounds, such as when the microphone starts listening or when an error message is displayed.